|Course Length:||3 Years Full-Time|

 Teaching and learning is by lectures and seminars, workshops, group activities, independent research projects and through our online Virtual Learning Environment (VLE).
 We have tutors and personal tutors on hand to provide support when it is needed.

 How will I be assessed?

 Assessment involves coursework and formal tests or examinations.
 Emphasis is placed on work produced in your own time or formally presented in class.
-You can expect to be assessed by critical essays, short analyses, oral presentations, research projects and group work.
-In your final year you may choose to write a dissertation on a specialised linguistic or literature theme, which you will research independently with one-to-one support from an expert supervisor.
+You can expect to be assessed by critical essays, short analyses, individual/group oral presentations, poster presentations, research projects, blogs and group work.
+In your final year you may opt to write a dissertation on a specialised linguistic or literature theme, which you will research independently with one-to-one support from an expert supervisor.

 Who will be teaching me?

 You will study in a large department with well qualified tutors who are recognised experts in their field.
 You will be carefully guided, no matter what area of English you decide to study.
 When you choose an option module, your tutor will be an active specialist in this area, producing and publishing current research.
 Our staff are active in research in all taught subject areas, publishing books and articles on a regular basis.
 Several have been successful in winning national research awards from bodies such as the British Academy, the Arts and Humanities Research Council and the Leverhulme Trust.

 Ways of Reading provides an overview of the skills and approaches necessary for the interpretation and evaluation of poetry, prose and drama.
 You will be introduced to a range of influential critical theories to literary texts from the early and mid 20th century.
 The module also encourages you to make practical applications of these approaches to the primary literary texts.